TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/migration_guides/bissc_migration_guide_2025_00.md

 - **Array bounds checking**: APIs with array parameters or index parameters perform bounds validation
 - **Internal structure validation**: Each API validates the internal structure pointers it accesses (e.g., attrs, priv, pruicss_xchg, pruicss_handle) for NULL before dereferencing

+\note These changes are not mentioned in the "Additional Details" column of the \ref BISSC_MIGRATION_GUIDE_2025_00_APIS_MODIFIED section below.
+The \ref BISSC_MIGRATION_GUIDE_2025_00_APIS_MODIFIED section describes changes in addition to the points mentioned above.

 ### New APIs Added

 <table>